 - #Heartbreak – Florence WilliamsEpisode Six – Northern Latitudes: Find Your Way PodCast Author Florence Williams joins me to talk about her latest book “Heartbreak” and the role nature can play in the healing process when our heart is broken.
-“Williams’s journey through her … Read more
+Williams shares her personal …

 - The Cape Breton Highlands In Fall – 3 Must-See PhotosThis Autumn, the Cabot Trail and the Cape Breton Highlands were alive with colour, and Canada’s photographers captured it all.
 Here are three of the best captures from one of Canada’s most scenic destinations in October.